-Dehydrate pumpkin and make pumpkin powder to use in baked goods, pies, smoothies, dog treats.
-Enjoy fall all year long with this easy way to preserve pumpkins.
+Do you want to keep the goodness of fall pumpkins long after autumn is over?
+Dehydrate pumpkin and make pumpkin powder for baked goods, pies, smoothies, and dog treats.
+Enjoy fall all year long with this easy way to preserve pumpkins without canning or storing large jars of canned pumpkins.

-Pumpkin is my favorite fall flavor when altered with a little spice and creams in soups, or in every form of baked good.
+Pumpkin is my favorite fall flavor when altered with a little spice and creams in soups or every form of baked good.

-This easy process takes a little time, but it's worth it when you can grab so many of those orange orbs of autumnal goodness and save them for the whole year.
+This easy process takes a little time, but it’s worth it when you can grab so many orange orbs of autumnal goodness and save them for the whole year.

-And you'll never have to worry about those pesky, fake canned pumpkin shortages, either!
-This way, you can have pumpkin powder stored on the shelf and make your own pumpkin puree anytime you feel the need for fall and pumpkin spice!
+And you’ll never have to worry about those pesky, fake canned pumpkin shortages, either!
+This way, you can store pumpkin powder on the shelf and make your own pumpkin puree anytime you feel the need for fall and pumpkin spice!

 How to Dehydrate Pumpkin

-There are numerous ways to dehydrate pumpkin.
-We're going to focus on the drying a puree to make pumpkin powder to store.
+There are numerous ways to dehydrate pumpkins.
+We will focus on drying a puree to make pumpkin powder to store.

 Instructions: